NIRALUser/BrainKeychainAutomation/README.md

 **Note**

 * The bash script takes a substring of the input surface name.
-It uses two regular expressions and two string matching statements to get the id.
+It uses two regular expressions and three string matching statements to get the id.
 * As of now this is hard coded and the string lengths and patterns must follow the following conventions.
 * If you do not want to rename all your files to these conventions, there is one additional match that it will take.
 * The pattern can be any string you like, since this is the default pattern match.
 (Be aware that if your string is more than 9-10 characters the letters will run off of the nametag because it is too long).